Introduction to PostgreSQL round

 Rounding the Decimal Numbers

-Now, instead of integer values, we will round the numbers to a particular decimal number with certain specified decimal points that we specify in the second parameter to the round() function.
+Instead of integer values, we will round the numbers to a particular decimal number with certain decimal points that we specify in the second parameter to the round() function.
 Let us see how we can do this with the help of an example.
 Consider a decimal numeric number say 985.561.
 For rounded to two-digits, the query statement should contain the integer parameter decimal_count in the round() function as 2, and the statement should be as follows –

 Code: